Riluzole

-Riluzole is a medication used to treat amyotrophic lateral sclerosis and other motor neuron diseases.
+Riluzole is a medication used to treat amyotrophic lateral sclerosis (ALS) and other motor neuron diseases.
 Riluzole delays the onset of ventilator-dependence or tracheostomy in some people and may increase survival by two to three months.
 Riluzole is available in tablet and liquid form.
+A thin film version of riluzole which dissolves on the tongue (commercially known as Exservan or Emylif) is available in the United States and United Kingdom.

-Medical use
+Medical uses

 Amyotrophic lateral sclerosis

-Riluzole was approved in the United States for the treatment of ALS by the U.S. Food and Drug Administration (FDA) in 1995.
+Riluzole was approved in the United States for the treatment of ALS by the US Food and Drug Administration (FDA) in 1995.
+In 1996, riluzole was approved for use in treating ALS by the European Medicines Agency (EMA).
 A Cochrane Library review states a 9% gain in the probability of surviving one year.